afsalthaj/spark-kafka-streaming/README.md

 As soon as you get a quick idea of how things work using the sample codes in this project, start reading the following documentation in order: </br>
 https://spark.apache.org/docs/2.1.0/streaming-programming-guide.html  </br>
 https://spark.apache.org/docs/2.1.0/streaming-kafka-0-10-integration.html

+## A few doubts:
+It says in spark streaming API, that one one StreamingContext can be active in a JVM at the same time.
+This can be different from the usual consumer implementations of Kafka.
+While we can consider spark streaming as an implementation of any other consumer, the limitation of only one context in a JVM makes it a little harder for parallel consumption of kafka message queues?
+As we learn, we might get an idea on how this can be handled in Spark Streaming.